RickStrahl/MarkdownMonster/TipOfTheDay.md

 Did you know Markdown Monster has a lot of ways to generate HTML output?
 Save As HTML can save as a single packaged HTML file, or as HTML with loose Assets or just raw output.
 You can View in Browser and Save As from there, or you can simple select some or all Markdown and use File->Copy As HTML to copy the HTML to the clipboard.

 ## Generate PDFs from your Markdown Topics
 Did you know you can generate a PDF file from your Markdown documents in Markdown Monster with just a couple of clicks?
-Use File -> Save as Pdf.
+Use File -> Save as PDF.

 ## Custom Preview Themes
 Did you know that you can easily create custom preview themes in Markdown Monster?